QBERT18/speedysaucer/README.md

-Sure!
-Here's a well-structured and beautifully written README for your *Speedy Saucer* game project on GitHub:

----

 # Speedy Saucer 🚀🛸

 Welcome to **Speedy Saucer**!
 A fun maze navigation game where you control a UFO trying to find its way through challenging mazes.
 Can you guide your saucer to victory?
 Play, enjoy, and master the art of UFO navigation!